- Homosexuality

 discrimination in the private sector.

-LGBT housing discrimination in Hong Kong is no protections.
+LGBT housing discrimination in Hong Kong is unknown.

 Serving openly in military in Hong Kong is n/a.